real-jiakai/pictures/README.md

+# Description
-# This is a repository for the comments of my hexo blog.
+This is a repository for the comments of my hexo blog.